SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 The comment `"'A man, a plan, a canal, panama' asCamelCase >>> 'AMan,APlan,ACanal,Panama'"` is an executable comment.
  It is delimited by `"` and `>>>`.
 - The message `>>>` delimits the expression from its result.
-- On the left we get the expression.
+- On the left, we get the expression.
-- On the right we get the result.
+- On the right, we get the result.

 This way a tool can verify that the comment is correct.

 ### Parameterized tests

 Since Pharo 7.0 you can express parameterized tests.
 Parametrized tests are tests that can be executed on multiple configurations: your tests will run